About Jim Jim Falls

 The 4wd Tour of Jim Jim Falls Possibility

-Had we been able to do the 4wd land tour to the base of Jim Jim Falls, then our experience would’ve obviously been a lot more intimate.
+Had we been able to do the 4wd land tour or self-drive to the base of Jim Jim Falls, then our experience would’ve obviously been a lot more intimate.

 However, we knew that it would’ve been a rough and rugged ride along Jim Jim Falls Road (roughly 2-3 hours each way to cover the 66km).

-I doubted that rental car companies would be comfortable letting us go it alone with their vehicle on this road, which was primarily why we booked a land tour in the first place.
+Depending on the type of rental vehicle, I doubt that rental car companies would be comfortable letting you go it alone without a properly equipped 4wd vehicle, which was primarily why booking a land tour was an attractive option.

-Unfortunately, with Cyclone Monica keeping all the 4wd roads closed, the land tour operator wanted to substitute the Jim Jim Falls experience with a tour to Gunlom Falls and Motor Car Falls.
+Unfortunately, if the 4wd roads remained closed, then the land tour operator would likely substitute the Jim Jim Falls experience with a tour to Gunlom Falls and/or Motor Car Falls.

-So the moral of the story here would be to take a wait-and-see approach when trying to time a visit to see this waterfall.
+So the moral of the story here would be to take a wait-and-see approach when trying to time a visit and book a land tour to see Jim Jim Falls (as well as Twin Falls).

-Nonetheless, we felt that our Jim Jim Falls experience was incomplete and we’re itching to come back here to do the land tour.
+Nonetheless, we still feel that our Jim Jim Falls experience was incomplete and we’re itching to come back here to do the land tour (though so far we’re 0 for 2).

 Authorities